ElektroStudios/ps3-disc-dumper-UAC-bypass/README.md

 But let me tell you a brief history:

-I was about to fork 'ps3-disc-dumper' to modify the source code and thus share a compiled version without the restrictions, but while analyzing the source code I found that command line argument available but [clearly intentionally](https://github.com/13xforever/ps3-disc-dumper/issues/34#issuecomment-1615844934) "hidden" and undocumented by the author, so I make it available to you through this batch-script file, because 1.
-Not everyone has the time or experience to look at the source code and find the "key", and 2.
-I can't respect this feature to be hidden, since a software should not invade or interfere with user preferences; It is the software that must adapt to the end user's environment, and not the other way around.
+I was about to fork 'ps3-disc-dumper' to modify the source code and thus share a compiled version without the restrictions, but while analyzing the source code I found that command line argument available but intentionally "hidden" and undocumented by the author, so I make it available to you through this batch-script file, because:
+1. Not everyone has the time or experience to look at the source code and find the "key".
+2. I can't respect the decission of this command-line switch to be hidden to the public, while [the author denies to offer any help to end-users that requested a solution for this issue, and while more than denying it he tries to indoctrinate and enforce his own and unique vision of doing things "in the correct and only way"](https://github.com/13xforever/ps3-disc-dumper/issues/34#issuecomment-1615844934).

+A software should not invade or interfere with user preferences; It is the software that must adapt to the end user's environment, and not the other way around.

 That's all.
 Long live freedom of choice, and enjoy this!.